List of Dexter characters: Astor Bennett

-In Season 5, Astor lashes out at Dexter in anger, blaming him for the death of their mother and for raising false hope that they could be a normal family.
+In season 5, Astor lashes out at Dexter in anger, blaming him for the death of their mother and for raising false hope that they could be a normal family.
 In episode 2, she and her brother move in with her grandparents in Orlando after her mother's death.
 In episode 9 of the season, Astor appears at Dexter and Rita's old home, to Dexter and Lumen's surprise, since Lumen was residing in the home at the time.
 She and her friend, Olivia, were drunk and Dexter allows her to stay there, wanting to patch things up with his stepdaughter.
-While initially uncooperative, when her friend's domestic abuse issues are brought to light, Dexter takes matters into his own hands and teaches Astor's friend's mother's boyfriend a lesson and drives him away.
+While initially uncooperative, when her friend's domestic abuse issues are brought to light, Dexter takes matters into his own hands and teaches Olivia's stepfather a lesson and drives him away.
 Astor thanks him for his support, having thought that he would not want to help, and invites him into their grandparents' house.
 By the end of season 5, Astor is ready to agree to spending the summer with Dexter.

 Astor returns in season 7, episode 8, along with her brother Cody.
 It is revealed that she now smokes pot.

 In the books, Astor and her brother Cody are two parts of a whole, with Cody performing killings and Astor acting as a sort of mentor who watches.
 Both she and her brother are kidnapped in Double Dexter, a sequel novel by Jeff Lindsay.